Betty Gore's house.

 After killing Betty with an ax, she cleaned herself up and left the infant in the crib.

 At the time, Allan was away on a business trip.
 As the day wore on and his phone calls went unanswered, he started to grow anxious.
-As a result, he contacted a neighbor and asked them to check the house.
+Consequently, he contacted a neighbor and asked them to check the house.

 The neighbor in question reportedly visited the house three times before they eventually decided to force their way in.